Thi-Ponce/to-do/README.md

 # To-Do List

 > This is a simple To-Do list page I made following the requirements from Microverse.
+You can check it out here: https://thi-ponce.github.io/to-do/

 ## Built With